Rays vs. Diamondbacks Player Props Betting Odds

-Player props are available for Corbin Carroll and Wander Franco, among others, when the Arizona Diamondbacks host the Tampa Bay Rays at Chase Field on Tuesday at 9:40 PM ET.
+Corbin Carroll and Wander Franco are two of the players with prop bets available when the Arizona Diamondbacks and the Tampa Bay Rays meet at Chase Field on Wednesday (at 9:40 PM ET).

 Bet on this matchup or its props with BetMGM!